chasefranks/chasefranks.github.io/_posts/2017-06-12-the-twilight-zone.md

 * you *create* or change code to fix the problem
 * what was broke is now fixed and looks great again

 Again, who owns that?
 Who gives a fuck?
-When you were in elementary school and were dreaming about what work would be like, did you seriously imagine your main occupation to be taking credit for work that people with real skills produced?
+When you were in elementary school and were dreaming about what you would do when you grew up, did you ever imagine your main occupation to be taking credit for work that people with real skills produced?

 # Worst Practices